 Find out more

-You can find out more about Direct Payments on our website.
+You can find out more about Money for services you can arrange yourself on our website.
 Please note that although the information on that page is more about direct payments from social care, similar arrangements for children and young people with an Education, Health and Care plan will apply.